Applying for a tech position at Bolt: resume tips from the Recruitment team

 Your list of technical skills should include programming languages, operating systems, and architecture types.
 Having an exceptional skill level in every language is unrealistic, so include your proficiency level to let the recruiter know which you’re strongest in.

-High activity on those platforms also means that the person invests their time into expanding their knowledge, and that’s a good sign for us.”
+High activity on those platforms also means that the person invests their time into expanding their knowledge, and that’s a good sign for the Recruitment team.

 Education